 The Mechanism of Stress Raising Blood Sugar

 It is far more common for stress to trigger a dramatic spike in your glucose readings.
-Can anxiety elevate blood sugar?
-Absolutely, and it can happen with alarming speed.
-When your brain perceives a threat, it triggers an immediate hormonal cascade designed for survival.
+When your brain perceives a threat — whether a physical danger or an impending work deadline — it triggers an immediate hormonal cascade designed for survival.
+The American Diabetes Association — Blood Glucose Testing and Management confirms that illness, stress, and pain all cause the body to release hormones that rapidly raise blood sugar levels.

 Anxiety vs Low Blood Sugar — Why They Feel the Same